Neyman's C(\alpha) Test for Unobserved Heterogeneity: The test for unobserved parameter heterogeneity

 An alternative formulation, rooted in LeCam's local asymptotic normality (LAN) theory, can be based on his differentiability in quadratic mean (DQM) condition.
 The latter condition is less stringent in regular cases: while Cram\'er conditions assume the density to be three times differentiable and impose a Lipschitz condition on the third order derivative, the DQM condition only requires first order differentiability and the derivative to be square integrable in $\mathcal{L}_{2}$ space. \citeasnoun{Pollard97} provides a nice discussion of the DQM condition in these regular cases.
-This is the approach we take for analyzing the asymptotic behavior of the $C(\alpha)$ test for heterogeneity.
-We will show below that by modifying the DQM condition slightly, we can obtain the local asymptotic normality of the log-likelihood ratio and establish the asymptotic optimality of the $C(\alpha)$ test for the irregular cases under assumptions weaker than those suggested by the classical Neyman's approach. \\
+This is the new approach we take for analyzing the asymptotic behavior of the $C(\alpha)$ test for heterogeneity.
+We will show below that by modifying the DQM condition slightly, we can obtain the local asymptotic normality of the log-likelihood ratio and establish the asymptotic optimality of the $C(\alpha)$ test for the irregular cases under assumptions much weaker than those suggested by the classical Neyman's approach.
+One prominent example for which the classical conditions fail while the DQM conditions are satisfied is the double exponential location model with $p_{\theta}(x) = f(x-\theta)$ and $f(x) = \frac{1}{2} \exp (-|x|)$.
+For this model, the density function $f$ is not differentiable at 0 but it satisfies the DQM condition.
+We would thus have no difficulty constructing a test for homogeneity in the location parameter for this model under the LeCam type conditions.\\

 Suppose we have a random sample $(X_{1}, \dots, X_{n})$ with density function $p(x; \xi, \theta)$ with respect to some measure $\mu$.
 The joint distribution of this i.i.d. random sample will be denoted as $P_{n, \xi, \theta}$, which is the product of $n$ copies of the marginal distribution $P(x; \xi, \theta)$.